-- 1. Each Congress shall pass a Resolution setting the budget ceiling for each year of the ensuing four-year period based on the General Secretariat presentation by program and activity, expressed in United States dollars.
+- 1. Each Congress shall pass a Resolution setting the budget ceiling for each year of the ensuing four-year period based on the strategic directions adopted by the Congress, expressed in United States dollars.
 Approved budgets shall remain in effect from January 1 through December 31 of each year. - 2.
 The General Budget of the Union may not be increased during the interval between Congresses. - 3.
 The General Secretariat shall present the Management Committee and Council with an itemized budget for the following year, along with a statement of expenditures for the previous year together with the corresponding supporting documentation for examination and approval if appropriate.